hashbangcode/ansible-role-pantheon-cli/README.md

 # Ansible Role: Pantheon CLI

-An Ansible role that installs the [Pantheon CLI](https://github.com/pantheon-systems/cli) (aka Terminus) on Linux and OS X.
+An Ansible role that installs the [Pantheon CLI](https://github.com/pantheon-systems/cli) (aka Terminus) on Linux and macOS.

 ## Requirements